Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 • Entertainment companies are raking in promotion dollars and increasing their profits from screenings of their movies.

-• Food companies are selling more processed foods and making more profits by creating enticing junk food and promotions that hijack our rational senses.
+• Food companies are selling more processed foods and generating higher profits by creating enticing junk food and promotions that override our rational senses.

-• Food retailers also reap increased sales and profits from these movie ties-ins from both food and non-food promoted purchases.
+• Food retailers also reap increased sales and profits from these movie tie-ins from both food and non-food promoted purchases.

 The Biggest Losers:

 • Consumers of all sorts are buying and consuming more processed foods thanks to movie tie-ins.
-Kids are especially vulnerable to these tricks.
-In fact due to tactics like these there’s a growing movement in many countries to restrict all forms of predatory junk food marketing directed at kids.
+Children are especially susceptible to these tactics.
+In fact, due to tactics like these, there’s a growing movement in many countries to restrict all forms of predatory junk food marketing directed at kids.
 To date, however, there’s no sign of relief in the United States.

-• The environment is already hit hard by the unsustainable agricultural practices that are part and parcel of the processed food industry.
-Although many people refuse to acknowledge this issue, what is undeniable is the heap of garbage that’s accumulates from all these movie tie-in promotions.
+• The environment is already severely impacted by the unsustainable agricultural practices that are integral to the processed food industry.
+Although many people refuse to acknowledge this issue, what is undeniable is the accumulation of garbage from all these movie tie-in promotions.
 Any parent who has watched their child clean up their room can attest to a veritable truckload of old, unwanted toys and junk that accumulates over the years.

 What can you do to avoid these food marketing tricks?